 The Visiting Student Program, coordinated through the Division of Pre-College & Summer Undergraduate Programs supports students who wish to pursue part-time undergraduate-level academic work during the fall or spring semester outside of a university degree program.

 For information on applying for summer study as a visiting undergraduate student, visit the Summer Session pages.

 Visiting Students may apply to take up to two courses at the same time at Brown.
 Please refer to the Brown University Academic Calendar for official term dates.

 Please note that enrollment as a Visiting Student is approved on a semester-by-semester basis and does not imply admission to candidacy for a degree.

 There are several types of Visiting Students coordinated through the Division of Pre-College & Summer Undergraduate Programs.

-- Post-baccalaureate Students: Adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
+- Post-baccalaureate Students: Adults holding at least a baccalaureate degree (BA or BS) who wish to take a course for undergraduate credit.
 This type of visiting student includes Brown employees who wish to take a non-work-related undergraduate course.

 - AICU Language Consortium Students: Students currently enrolled in an undergraduate degree program at a participating Rhode Island institution who wish to take a course in a foreign language not offered at the student’s home institution.

 - Visiting Undergraduate Students: Students currently enrolled in undergraduate programs at institutions other than Brown who wish to enroll on a part-time, non-residential basis during the fall or spring semester.

-- Postdoctoral Fellows: Brown-affiliated postdocs in fields other than Biology and Medicine who wish to take an undergraduate course either for credit or as an auditor.
+- Postdoctoral Fellows: Brown-affiliated postdocs in fields other than Biology and Medicine who wish to take an undergraduate course either for credit.

 Note for International Students: Nonimmigrant students are required to possess a visa for study at Brown.
 Please contact our office at [email protected] for further details.